Vocal cord nodules

 If the voice is overstrained for a considerable time, vocal cord nodules can develop.
 The voice then sounds different, and those affected are hoarse.

-If the voice is rested or voice therapy performed, the benign nodules normally disappear again.
+If the voice is rested or voice therapy provided, the benign (harmless) nodules normally disappear again.
 Only in very rare cases do they have to be surgically removed.

 The vocal folds are two mucosal folds located approximately in the middle of the larynx.
 The vocal cords and vocalis muscles run along the edge of the vocal folds and help them move.
 The vocal folds move closely together for speaking or singing.
 Inhaled air causes the tissue to oscillate and sound is generated.
 If the vocal folds are overstrained, they swell up and nodules may form.